-The below forms are included in your Active Net Profile and were sent when you completed your registration online.
-They need to be completed no later than July 31, 2023:
+The below forms are included in your Flybook reservation and were sent when you completed your registration online.
+You can access these anytime through your original confirmation email.
+They need to be completed no later than July 31, 2025:

-- Medical Form: Including your mandatory Medical Evacuation insurance policy information
+- Medical Information: Including your mandatory Medical Evacuation insurance policy information

-- Arrival and Departure Form
+- Arrival and Departure Information

-- · Ski Skills Form: For those registered for ski mountaineering
+- Ski Skills Information: For those registered for ski mountaineering

-- Uploaded photocopy of your passport

 - Signed IAE Terms & Conditions

 - Signed IAE Waiver

-When completing the medical form, please note that the ship's physician and medical director, insurance companies and Ice Axe personnel will have or may need to access your medical information.
+When completing the medical information, please note that the ship's physician and medical director, insurance companies and Ice Axe personnel will have or may need to access your medical information.